 8. Add butter and peanuts; cook, stirring constantly, for 5 minutes.

 9. Clip candy thermometer back on the side of the pan; cook, stirring constantly to 300 F or (syrup forms hard crack in cold water)

-10. Remove from heat; stir in the soda, vanilla, and cold water mixture and continue to stir for 30 seconds.
+10. Remove from heat; stir in the soda, vanilla, and cold water-chile mixture and continue to stir for 30 seconds.
 Candy will foam.

 11. Pour onto well-oiled baking sheet.
 Cool until surface is barely warm to the fingers.
 Then with a spatula turn the mass over and with your hands pull and stretch as thin as possible.

 12. Break into irregular eating size pieces and cool.
-Store in airtight container in layers separated y sheets of waxed paper.
+Store in airtight container in layers separated by sheets of waxed paper.